 You can get a COVID-19 vaccine and booster during pregnancy, if you are trying for a baby and while you are breastfeeding.

 Going to a walk-in vaccination or booster clinic

 Check what you need to bring to the vaccination clinic.

 If you do not have a PPS number, you can still get vaccinated.

 What if I cancel or miss a vaccine appointment?

-If you got a booster appointment and want to cancel it to go to a walk-in clinic or pharmacy, reply to the text with the word 'REJECT.'
+If you got a vaccine appointment and want to cancel it use the link in the appointment text message.